import numpy

 self.reduce(source_vec, target_vec)

-"""Creates the PETSc matrix that represents the interpolation operator from a vertex-only mesh to
+"""Create the PETSc matrix that represents the interpolation operator from a vertex-only mesh to

-its input ordering vertex-only mesh"""
+its input ordering vertex-only mesh.

 mat.setUp()

-start = sum(self._local_sizes[:self.V.comm.rank])
+start = sum(self._local_sizes[:self.target_space.comm.rank])

 end = start + self.source_size[0]

-contiguous_indices = numpy.arange(start, end, dtype=utils.IntType)
+contiguous_indices = numpy.arange(start, end, dtype=IntType)

 self.sf.bcastBegin(MPI.INT, contiguous_indices, perm, MPI.REPLACE)